Key Takeaways

 Pricing

-Hiver plans start at around $19 per user per month on Growth, scaling to $49 on Pro and $79 on Elite with annual billing.
+Plans start at around $19 per user per month on Growth, scaling to $49 on Pro and $79 on Elite with annual billing.
+View Hiver pricing.

 Gmelius is a Gmail-native collaboration and shared inbox tool for small teams that want email workflow automation, shared inboxes, and basic pipeline tracking without leaving Google Workspace.